jaymell/nodeCf/README.md

 If the filter function is asynchronous, you must indicate so by wrapping it in an `async` key in modules.exports.
 You can read more about filters in the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html#filters).

-### Pre-Tasks and Post-Tasks
+### Creation Tasks, Pre-Tasks, Post-Tasks, and Lambda Artifacts
+There are a few additional properties you can add to the individual stack definitions to help with deployments.

+#### Pre-Tasks, Post-Tasks and Creation Tasks
-If you consistently need to run an arbitrary shell script or command immediately prior to or after deploying a CF template, you can add a pre-task, which consists of an array of shell-interpreted strings.
-For example, you could add a script under `./scripts/` and call that in the pre- or post-tasks, e.g.:
+If you consistently need to run an arbitrary shell script or command immediately prior to or after deploying a CF template, you can add it under `preTasks` or `postTasks`, which consists of an array of shell-interpreted strings.
+If you only need to run a script when a stack is first created, you can call it under `creationTasks`.
+For example:

 ```
 stacks: